 The Organiser shall schedule sufficient Training days and sessions for the level of competition and course, prior to the first day of competition.
+The minimum number of days needs to be guaranteed unless those scheduled training days are affected by weather conditions or any other unforeseen force majeure that prevents the use of the course or venue.

-Each Training session should allow enough time for competitors to have the chance to run through the course at least four times.
+Each Training session prior to a competition phase should allow enough time for competitors to have the chance to run through the course at least four times.